The Interview Process

 Individual Formal Interview

-All candidates will be formally interviewed.
+There will be a 20 minute formal interview for those candidates who are invited in to interview.
 Information collated from the written task, students’ feedback and the taught session together with your application references will be utilised to support the interview.
 The interview panel will consist of a number of staff from across Learning at TCAT including a Subject Lead

 The purpose of these tasks is to review the following;